thatvirtualboy/thatvirtualboy.github.io/_pages/pixelpaws.md

 ---

-Introducing the cutest new app for your Apple Watch -- **Pixel Paws** brings back the joy of classic digital pets, now on your wrist. *
+Introducing the cutest new app for Apple Watch -- **Pixel Paws** brings back the joy of classic digital pets, now on your wrist. *

 **Kid-Friendly Gameplay**
 Anyone can enjoy Pixel Paws, but certain safeguards and design elements were implemented with kids in mind.
 The game features simple controls, friendly graphics, and no ads or tracking.